-- The costs of caring for people with Alzheimer's and other dementias is an estimated $203 billion in 2013
+- The cost of caring for people with Alzheimer's and other dementias is an estimated $277 billion in 2018

-- Family and friend caregivers provide an additional $216 billion in unpaid care
+- Family and friend caregivers provide $230 billion in additional unpaid care

-- The direct costs of care are projected to reach $1.2 trillion (in today's dollars) in 2050
+- The direct costs of care are projected to be more than $1 trillion in 2050.